rncwind/whydoesntmycodework/posts/adding_feeds.md

 header to their webpages in order to memorialise, and immortalize people who tragically have passed.

 This website now also sends a X-Clacks-Overhead message of it's own.
-This will likely evolve over time.
+This will (sadly) likely evolve over time.

 ## While writing this